altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 | deleteSnapshots(SnapshotSelectionCriteria) | DeleteSnapshotsSuccess | DeleteSnapshotsFailure |

 - If failure messages are left unhandled by the actor,
-    - a default warning log message will be logged
-    - for each incoming failure message.
+    - a default warning log message will be logged for each incoming failure message.
 - No default action is performed on the success messages, however you’re free to handle them
     - e.g. in order to delete an in memory representation of the snapshot,
-    - or in the case of failure to attempt save the snapshot again.
+    - or in the case of failure to attempt saving the snapshot again.

 # At-Least-Once Delivery
 - To send messages with at-least-once delivery semantics to destinations